mertkaradayi/redflag/README.md

 1. `startMonitoring()` (bootstrapped in `src/index.ts`) loads the last processed checkpoint from Supabase.
 2. The worker polls the Sui RPC with adaptive filters, deduplicates deployments, and upserts them into `sui_package_deployments`.
-3. For each new package the worker requests a Gemini safety card via `runFullAnalysisChain`.
+3. For each new package the worker requests an LLM safety card via `runFullAnalysisChain`.
+4. **Map-Reduce for Large Contracts**: Contracts with multiple modules are chunked and analyzed in parallel, then findings are aggregated.
+This ensures contracts of any size can be fully analyzed without token limit truncation.
-4. Results are persisted in `contract_analyses` (idempotent upsert) and exposed through `/api/llm/*` endpoints.
+5. Results are persisted in `contract_analyses` (idempotent upsert) and exposed through `/api/llm/*` endpoints.
-5. High-risk packages are logged with elevated console output for operational awareness.
+6. High-risk packages are logged with elevated console output for operational awareness.

 Set `ENABLE_AUTO_ANALYSIS=false` to skip this worker entirely, or `ENABLE_SUI_RPC=false` to short-circuit every Sui RPC call while working offline.